geoenergiaUDESC/cudaLBM/README.md

 ## ⚡ Performance

 The code has been benchmarked with the lid driven cavity case on an **NVIDIA RTX A4000** and achieves approximately **3300 MLUPS** (Million Lattice Updates Per Second) using FP32 for both storage and arithmetic.
-There is still significant room for improvement, as further optimizations are planned.
+There is still room for improvement, as further optimizations are planned.

 ## 📅 Future Features